New recipes and updates

 salmon cured with fennel peppercorns and zest cuisinefiend.com

 Some recipes instruct you to weigh down the foil-wrapped package, with tins or a heavy plate.
 I don’t think it’s necessary having tried it with and without weighing.
-Swedes say you needn’t – and who knows their gravadlax better than them?
+The Swedes say you needn’t – and who knows their gravadlax better than them?

 homemade gravadlax cuisinefiend.com